bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

 ### 1.10 Every capability has two halves, and a test lives with the half it tests

-§1.9 establishes that engine plugins are generic and games extend them.
+Section 1.9 establishes that engine plugins are generic and games extend them.
 That split is easy to state and easy to erode: a single game-specific fact compiled into a base plugin, or one game-specific test filed with the engine's, and the boundary stops being real.
 This principle names the split explicitly and says where each half's